Triple junction: Stability criteria

 The point at which these lines meet, J, gives the overall motion of the triple junction with respect to the Earth.

-Using these criteria it can easily be shown why the FFF triple junction is not stable: the only case in which three lines lying along the sides of a triangle can meet at a point is the trivial case in which the triangle has sides lengths zero, corresponding to zero relative motion between the plates.
+Using these criteria, it can easily be shown why the FFF triple junction is not stable: the only case in which three lines lying along the sides of a triangle can meet at a point is the trivial case in which the triangle has side lengths zero, corresponding to zero relative motion between the plates.
 As faults are required to be active for the purpose of this assessment, an FFF junction can never be stable.

 Types

-McKenzie and Morgan determined that there were 16 types of triple junction theoretically possible, though several of these are speculative and have not necessarily been seen on Earth.
-These junctions were classified firstly by the types of plate boundaries meeting – for example RRR, TTR, RRT, FFT etc. – and secondly by the relative motion directions of the plates involved.
+McKenzie and Morgan determined that there were 16 types of triple junctions theoretically possible, though several of these are speculative and have not necessarily been seen on Earth.
+These junctions were classified firstly by the types of plate boundaries meeting—for example, RRR, TTR, RRT, FFT, etc.—and secondly by the relative motion directions of the plates involved.
 Some configurations such as RRR can only have one set of relative motions whereas TTT junctions may be classified into TTT(a) and TTT(b).
 These differences in motion direction affect the stability criteria.

-McKenzie and Morgan claimed that of these 16 types, 14 were stable with FFF and RRF configurations unstable, however, York later showed that the RRF configuration could be stable under certain conditions.
+McKenzie and Morgan claimed that of these 16 types, 14 were stable, with FFF and RRF configurations unstable; however, York later showed that the RRF configuration could be stable under certain conditions.

 Ridge–ridge–ridge junctions

 A map of the Afar triangle in East Africa, an example of an RRR junction and the only triple junction on Earth that can be seen above sea level.

-An RRR junction is always stable using these definitions and therefore very common on Earth, though in a geological sense ridge spreading is usually discontinued in one direction leaving a failed rift zone.
-There are many examples of these present both now and in the geological past such as the South Atlantic opening with ridges spreading North and South to form the Mid-Atlantic Ridge, and an associated aulacogen, the Benue Trough, in the Niger Delta region of Africa.
-RRR junctions are also common as rifting along three fractures at 120° is the best way to relieve stresses from uplift at the surface of a sphere; on Earth, stresses similar to these are believed to be caused by the mantle hotspots thought to initiate rifting in continents.
+An RRR junction is always stable using these definitions and therefore very common on Earth, though in a geological sense ridge spreading is usually discontinued in one direction, leaving a failed rift zone.
+There are many examples of these present both now and in the geological past, such as the South Atlantic opening with ridges spreading North and South to form the Mid-Atlantic Ridge, and an associated aulacogen, the Benue Trough, in the Niger Delta region of Africa.
+RRR junctions are also common, as rifting along three fractures at 120° is the best way to relieve stresses from uplift at the surface of a sphere; on Earth, stresses similar to these are believed to be caused by the mantle hotspots thought to initiate rifting in continents.

-The stability of RRR junctions is demonstrated below – as the perpendicular bisectors of the sides of a triangle always meet at a single point, the lines ab, bc and ca can always be made to meet regardless of relative velocities.
+The stability of RRR junctions is demonstrated below—as the perpendicular bisectors of the sides of a triangle always meet at a single point, the lines AB, BC, and CA can always be made to meet regardless of relative velocities.